 Writing the code.

 On the 40th hour, it was demo time.
 Each three-person team had 10 minutes to pitch their ideas and progress.
 Most of the hackers had rested for only a handful of hours the night before.

 The end result?
 The final project is still a secret, but the journey of the Hackathon was priceless.
 Along the way, friendships were fortified.
 Relationships were built.
 Cross-functional collaboration organically blossomed.
 We'll take the experience the Hackathon offered, and bring that back to the office with us.

 One of the big takeaways for our team—for all of us—is that we definitely can build the conditions for creativity: no rules, lots of space to be curious, great food and snacks, a new place to be inspired OUTSIDE the office, and focus on one specific outcome without all the typical daily distractions.

 I am really proud of our team.
 The demo was awesome.
 Each team took a totally different approach.
 And each team had some very, very valuable insight into what we should build next.

 At iD Tech, we practice what we preach.
-We are hugely passionate about coding, game design, robotics, and all other technologies that can give our students a leg up.
+We are hugely passionate about coding, game development, robotics, and all other technologies that can give our students a leg up.
 We love teaching.
 We love creating.
 We love developing unforgettable, transformative experiences that make people happy.